- Car Care & Maintenance

 So what can we do to protect the brakes on our truck?
 Water washes the lubricants off the brake’s sliding surfaces, like caliper pins and mounting surfaces.
 That causes annoying noises and premature wear.

 You don’t have to do it every few months, but maybe every other year remove your calipers and apply a film of high temperature grease to the moving contact areas.
 Maybe you can do this during that annual brake inspection you do, right?
+You can remove the calipers because you already know how to change brake pads, right?

 Likewise, the parking brake cables will become corroded as they absorb water.
 If you never use the parking brake, you will be completely oblivious as this damage progresses.
 That is, until one day you apply the parking brake, only to find it won’t release and your truck is now frozen and immovable.